edgonzalesjr/SOC-Automation-Lab/README.md

 ### Tools Used

-- AWS EC2.
-Provides scalable computing capacity for applications and workloads.
+- AWS EC2: Provides scalable computing capacity for applications and workloads.
 It is utilized for hosting servers.
-- Wazuh.
-Offers security visibility into endpoints by monitoring their behavior and identifying threats, vulnerabilities, and anomalies.
+- Wazuh: Offers security visibility into endpoints by monitoring their behavior and identifying threats, vulnerabilities, and anomalies.
-- TheHive.
-A versatile security incident response tool, simplifies the creation, management, and analysis of security incidents.
+- TheHive: A versatile security incident response tool, simplifies the creation, management, and analysis of security incidents.
-- Shuffle.
-Automation for Security Orchestration Automation and Response.
+- Shuffle: Automation for Security Orchestration Automation and Response.
-- VirusTotal.
-Analyzes suspicious files, hash, IP address for malware and malicious content using antivirus engines and website scanners.
+- VirusTotal: Analyzes suspicious files, hash, IP address for malware and malicious content using antivirus engines and website scanners.
-- Mimikatz.
-It extracts passwords stored in memory on Windows machine.
+- Mimikatz: It extracts passwords stored in memory on Windows machine.
-- Email.
-Used to send notifications to analyst, prompting to investigate incidents further.
+- Email: Used to send notifications to analyst, prompting to investigate incidents further.
-- Sysmon.
-Track and record system activity in the Windows event log.
+- Sysmon: Track and record system activity in the Windows event log.
+- Wazuh agent: Multi-platform that can be installed on the user’s endpoints and sends data to the Wazuh server securely.

 ## Lab Information